IslasGECI/nerd/examples/paper.md

 ## Density as function of speed and aperture diameter size

-As a result of the calibration we obtain Figure\ref{fig:countor_plot}
+As a result of the calibration we obtain Figure \ref{fig:contour_plot}

 ```python
 aperture_diameters_domain = np.linspace(min(aperture_diameters), max(aperture_diameters))